stanfordhaskell/cs43/assignments/assign2.markdown

 ## Submission instructions

-Send an email to cs43-win1920-staff@lists.stanford.edu with either:

-- (Preferred) A link to a Gitlab / Github repository with your code.
+Send an email to cs43-win1920-staff@lists.stanford.edu with a .zip file with your code.

-- A .zip file with your code.